Overview

 How Plainform Uses Supabase

-Plainform interacts with the Supabase-hosted PostgreSQL database exclusively through Prisma ORM:
+Plainform interacts with the Supabase-hosted PostgreSQL database through Prisma ORM:

 - Database Queries: All CRUD operations use Prisma Client (not Supabase client)